 \subsection{The accumulation set of unstable branches}

-Let $\Gamma$ be a $f$-invariant unstable branch of a fixed point $p$ and $\gamma\subset \Gamma$ be a curve which is a fundamental domain.
-The \emph{accumulation set} of $\Gamma$ is the limit set of the iterates of $f^n(\gamma)$ as $n\to +\infty$.
+Let $\Gamma$ be a $f$-invariant unstable branch of a fixed point $p$ and $\gamma\subset \Gamma$ be a curve which is a fundamental domain { (\emph{i.e.,} which meets any orbit contained in $\Gamma$).} The \emph{accumulation set} of $\Gamma$ is the limit set of the iterates of $f^n(\gamma)$ as $n\to +\infty$.
 We say that $\Gamma$ accumulates on a set $X$ if $X$ intersects the accumulation set of $\Gamma$.
 These definitions naturally extend to unstable branches of periodic points.
-Next proposition, is a kind of topological version of the classical $\la-$lemma for mildly dissipative diffeomorphisms without assuming homoclinic intersections.
+The next proposition, is a kind of topological version of the classical $\la-$lemma for mildly dissipative diffeomorphisms without assuming homoclinic intersections.